With summer winding down in Muskogee, now is a great time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can sanitize it by draining diluted bleach through the tube to clean the line.
-Or you can buy a new tube.
+Then examine your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can freshen it by draining watered-down bleach through the tube to sanitize the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Hix Air Conditioning Service, Inc. can make your system more efficient and help it last longer.
-We also offer handy service agreements, so you won’t forget to plan your annual maintenance!
+We also offer handy service agreements, so you won’t forget to book your annual tune-up!